Experience Sustainable Periods with Cherriful

 Learn a Bit About Sustainable Periods

-There are so many places you can find out about improving your sustainability when it comes to periods- and there are plenty of ways to look after your own health and the environment at the same time.
-You can find out more about the environmental impact of periods in recent articles by The National Geographic for example.
+There are so many places you can find out about how to improve your sustainability.
+When it comes to periods, there are plenty of ways to look after your own health and the environment at the same time.

-If this is something you’re interested in, educating yourself a bit more about the problem is a great way to understand how you can improve your habits each month.
+You can find out more about the environmental impact of periods in articles by ‘National Geographic’, for example.
+If this is something that interests you, educating yourself a bit more about the problem is a great way to understand how you can improve your habits each month.

 Invest in Sustainable Period Products

-While there are brilliant ways you can protect the environment using lifestyle hacks and little tricks- investing in sustainable period care is also an important way you can look our for your own health- and the health of our planet.
-This might involve swapping pads for cups, or investing in plastic-free packaging.
+While there are lots of brilliant, free ways to protect the environment, investing in sustainable period care is also an important way to look out for your own health – and the health of our planet.

 Introducing… Cherriful

-Cherriful is a fantastic place to find sustainable period products, including gorgeous reusable liners and period cups.
-The Cherriful Reusable Liners are the perfect replacement for single-use pads- providing just as much protection for light bleeding, and also offering a sustainable period option.
+Cherriful is a fantastic place to start if you want to find sustainable period products, including gorgeous reusable liners and period cups.

 Cherriful Reusable Liners

-Cherriful also offers period cups that last up to 5 years, making them eco-friendly and economical!
-The Cherriful Period Cup holds as much liquid as three tampons, and I love that Cherriful provide a cute bag and detailed instructions about how to use the period cups.
+The Cherriful Period Cup holds as much liquid as three tampons, and I love that Cherriful provides a cute bag and detailed instructions about how to use the period cups.

-Cherriful offers lots of gorgeous sustainable period kits, which include a different range of sustainable products depending on your needs.
-I love the cute colours of the products, and it’s clear that the people behind Cherriful understand the needs of those who menstruate- and how to look after your health at the same time as the environment.
+I love the cute colours, and it’s clear that the people behind Cherriful understand the needs of those who menstruate – and how to look after your health at the same time as the environment.

 Cherriful Period Cup